The Wink (Seinfeld): Plot

 Kramer finds a birthday card that George is preparing for Mr. Steinbrenner.
 Since all the New York Yankees are signing the card, Kramer asks George if he can sell it to a sports memorabilia store.
 George refuses, but his wink is misinterpreted again, and Kramer sells the card.
-He later asks Kramer for the card, but the store has already sold it to someone whose son is hospitalized; he also angrily explains to Kramer that he wasn't winking and demands he get the card back.
+He later asks Kramer for the card, but the store has already sold it to someone whose son is hospitalized.
 Kramer visits the boy, named Bobby, who promises to return the card if Kramer gets Yankee Paul O'Neill to hit two home runs in the following game.
 O'Neill hits a home run in the first inning.
 In the eighth inning, he hits an inside-the-park home run, but the hit is ruled a triple due to a fielding error.
 Kramer convinces Bobby to give up the card by promising O'Neill will catch a ball in his hat the next day.

-Wilhelm proposes firing Morgan and recommending George for his position, much to George's dismay, as Morgan's job involves a great deal of work but at the same pay.
+Wilhelm proposes firing Morgan and recommending George for his position, much to George's dismay, as Morgan's job involves a great deal of work.
 Kramer returns the card to George, but since it was framed under glass by Bobby's father, Morgan cannot sign it.

 Elaine leaves Jerry's jacket at James' apartment.
 His dogs rip it up to find the mutton in the pockets.
-James returns the jacket while Holly is at Jerry's, so she discovers that he was hiding both the mutton and the napkins, which James turned into bandanas for his dogs.
-Holly presumably breaks up with Jerry for lying to her about eating the mutton and for being so health-conscious.
-Steinbrenner congratulates George for his work on the birthday card and is insulted at Morgan's not having signed it.
+James returns the jacket while Holly is at Jerry's, so she discovers that he was hiding the mutton and the napkins, which James turned into bandanas for his dogs.
+Steinbrenner congratulates George for his work on the birthday card and is insulted that Morgan did not sign it.
 George tries to talk him out of firing Morgan, but his efforts are useless and he receives the promotion.